uclanlp/socialbias-dataset-construction-biases/biasnli/README.md

 We have provided sample scripts to evaluate these public models on our alternate dataset constructions.

 ## Data
-All preprocessed data (corresponding to the various alternate constructions) is available in the `data` directory.
+All preprocessed data (corresponding to the various alternate constructions) is available in csv format (zipped) in the `data` directory.

 ## Alternate Constructions